sjvermeu/sjvermeu.github.io/content/pending/transparent-encryption-is-not-a-silver-bullet.md

 Advanced attackers might even be able to capture the data from memory without being detected.

-My recommendation for transparent disk encryption is mostly towards removable media (like USB sticks) if they contain any (possible) confidential data and the method for transparent encryption is supported on all systems where you are going to use the removable media.
+Transparent disk encryption is very sensible when dealing with removable media (like USB sticks), especially if they contain any (possible) confidential data and the method for transparent encryption is supported on all systems where you are going to use the removable media.
+In larger enterprises, it also makes sense to apply as well when multiple teams or even companies have physical access and could attempt to maliciously access the systems.

 For server disks or SAN storage for instance, this has to be balanced against the downsides of the encryption.
 You can do disk encryption from the storage